future-proof-iot/RIOT-rs/book/src/tooling/coap.md

   This is optional if there is a global policy, or if there is an implied security mechanism for the origin.

-  Examples of policies that can be available are "expect the server to present some concrete public key, use this secret key once the server is verified", "use a token for this audience and scope obtained from that authentication server", "expect the server to present a chain of certificates for its hostname down to a set of root certificates" (which is the default for web browsers), "establish an encrypted connection and trust the peer's key on first use", down to "do not use any encryption".

 [^whatsinarequest]: These components required for a request are not documented as such in the CoAP RFCs,
     but it is the author's opinion that they are a factual requirement: